What is acrylate free gel polish ? | Ultimate Insight

 Frequently Asked Questions

-No. Acrylate free products reduce exposure to specific acrylate allergens but other ingredients (pigments, preservatives, photoinitiators) can still cause reactions.
+No. Acrylate-free products reduce exposure to specific acrylate allergens, but other ingredients (pigments, preservatives, and photoinitiators) can still cause reactions.
 Always perform a patch test for clients with sensitive skin or allergy history.

 Look for manufacturers with transparent ingredient lists, lab testing, and OEM experience.
 Companies like Hanyinails offer customization, extensive color libraries, and professional QA processes suited for salon and retail brands.
 Verify samples and test performance in your salon before full adoption.